AAFC-Bioinfo-AAC/pork-vision/README.md

             G-->H(Measure Muscle Width and Depth and Fat Depth) H-->I(Draw Lines on Images Using Measurements)
             I-->J{Output: Processed Images and CSV}
 ```

 ---

 ## DATA

-The dataset that was used was obtained from a 2019 study of 209 pork loin carcasses.
-These were used to train the neural network that is used within this project; only 4 out of the 209 images are made available within this project itself, and all are in a JPG format with a resolution of 5184x3456p.
-The images can be found under the raw_images directory and are named similarly.
+The dataset that was used was obtained from studies of pork loin carcasses throughout the years.
+These were used to train the neural network that is used within this project.
+All are in a JPG format with a resolution of 5184x3456p or 3456px5184p.
+The images should be stored under the data directory and are named similarly.

 **Example:**
-- **724_LDLeanColour.JPG**
+- **103_LdLeanColor.JPG**

 ---